 Breakdown cover is not a legal requirement to drive on UK roads, but it can get you out of an unpleasant situation.
-However, you may only need to take it out for a short period of time – if you’re going on a long trip, for example.
-We looked at the options available for short term breakdown cover and how it compares to an annual policy.
+However, you may only need to take it out for a short time – if you’re going on a long trip, for example.
+We looked at the options available for short-term breakdown cover and how it compares to an annual policy.

-Short term breakdown cover is a breakdown insurance that only lasts for a limited time period – usually between one day and one month.
+Short-term breakdown cover is breakdown insurance that only lasts for a limited time – usually between 1 day and 1 month.

-You might not feel the need to take out an annual breakdown policy, if you don’t drive enough to justify it or don’t own your own car.
-A short term breakdown policy can be useful if you need to use a car for a limited period of time and want to protect yourself in case something goes wrong.
+You might not feel the need to take out an annual breakdown policy if you don’t drive enough to justify it or don’t own your own car.
+A short-term breakdown policy can be useful if you need to use a car for a limited time and want to protect yourself in case something goes wrong.

-Some scenarios where you might consider taking out temporary breakdown insurance include:
+Some scenarios where you might consider taking out temporary breakdown insurance include the following:

 - Borrowing a car from a friend or family member

 - Embarking on a long-distance road trip or holiday (including driving to Europe).

 How long am I covered for in a short-term breakdown cover policy?

 The minimum and maximum cover periods will vary by insurer, but they are usually between 1 day and 1 month.
 Some policies may even let you get cover for as little as a few hours, which could be handy if you’re borrowing or hiring a vehicle for less than a day.